|COOKIES: By using this website you agree that we can place Google Analytics Cookies on your device for performance monitoring.|

 A seminar programme for first-year Graduate Students which has been jointly established by the MRC Cognition and Brain Sciences Unit and the Departments of Psychology and Psychiatry.
 This consists of a weekly series of theoretical seminars presented by senior researchers and is held during Michaelmas and Lent Terms.
 Please note – this is a teaching course exclusively for first-year grad students from the CBU and the Depts. of Psychology & Psychiatry.
 If you are not in these groups but would like to attend please contact the organiser.

-Andrea Greve, MRC Cognition and Brain Sciences Unit.
+John Duncan (MRC Cognition and Brain Sciences Unit).

 Please see above for contact details for this list.

 Other listsTom Henn Memorial Lecture - St Catharine's Collect Lecture Series Meeting the Challenge of Healthy Ageing in the 21st Century British Antarctic Survey's Natural Complexity: Data and Theory in Dialogue

 Other talksGenerations: Three prints, in colour Curve fitting, errors and analysis of binding data Mathematical structures in QFT: between functional analysis and geometry Steady Prandtl theory over a moving plate 'Are the dons still a self-governing community of Scholars?'
 Curiosity on Mars – exploring through the eyes of a rover